 COVID-19 UPDATE: In order to protect your family and the CC community, and in keeping with state and public health recommendations, our plan for fall requires that we restrict visitors to campus and all large events.
 Consequently, plans for ECC 2020 will be adjusted to a virtual program on October 4th.
 Students selected to the program will still be granted a travel voucher for them and a parent/guardian for spring 2021.

 Experience Colorado College: Fall Visit Scholarship Program

 We know you have options.
 At CC, you’ll author your own story.
 You’ll discover your community.
 You’ll find your home.
-Over the weekend, you will see campus through the eyes of a student — living the Block Plan, sampling the best that Rastall has to offer, crashing at the residence halls, and engaging in a #RealTalk.
+Over the weekend, you will see campus through the eyes of a Tiger — learning on the Block Plan, discovering community & campus life, and engaging in a #RealTalk.
 And yeah, a ton more.

-In order to complete your application, once you have submitted your application above, then submit:
+In order to complete your application, after you've have submitted your application above, then submit: